-- 1. making decisions under the scheme: - 2. the control and overall operation of the scheme: - 3. keeping records and making reports under the scheme'
+- i) making decisions under the scheme: - ii) the control and overall operation of the scheme: - iii) keeping records and making reports under the scheme'

 Decisions on the scheme will be made by the Agrecovery Foundation as the scheme manager.
 However, Agrecovery will consult with relevant stakeholders and scheme participants on decisions that impact them.